SheilKumar/SheilKumar.github.io/public/2020/03/2020-03-07-stock-options-on-twitter/index.md

 <!--more-->

 Please follow me on twitter [@kumar_sheil](https://twitter.com/kumar_sheil) if you want to see tips on options trading calls and puts.
-I post almost weekly depending on how confident I am in the state of the market and if I have had time to investigate the stock I think are profitable.
+I post almost weekly depending on how confident I am in the state of the market and if I have had time to investigate the stocks I think are profitable.

 In the future I also plan on tweeting strategies I believe may be effecitve.
 For example, if I am expecting a stock to have a big fluctuation in price but I am not sure which way it will fluctuate, I will suggest a strategy such as the long straddle by which you can make significant gains as long as the underlying security fluctuates either way as can be seen underneath[^1].